animal-tree/Writing-stuff/Stuff65-opposing-views.md

-The evidence, for why my previous views about synchronicities and the consciousness-tethering forces that regulate our minds are wrong, is above all the alternate explanation that they were coincidences and confusion.
+The evidence, for why my previous views about synchronicities and the consciousness-tethering forces that regulate our minds are wrong, is above-all the alternate explanation that they were coincidences and confusion.
 The best evidence for coincidence is:

 1. Others' beliefs on those same coincidences just being coincidences.
 2. Huge disruption/challenge to pre-existing, long-held beliefs.